onwordi/JACC/README.md

 # CAJC _ Shopping list :purse:
 This project is live on heroku:

-## To run the project locally computer
+## :computer: To run the project locally computer
 1. Clone of fork the repo

 2. Go into the project folder cd CAJC